Talent Strategy

 Key Takeaways

-• Staff augmentation embeds engineers into your team — you keep control of the code and roadmap.
+• Staff augmentation embeds engineers into your team, and you keep control of the code and roadmap.

 • Outsourcing hands an entire project to a vendor who delivers a result on their terms.